Slashdot

 No, but they ported the good parts.
 If you're into BSD(m) you must enjoy the pain.

 Yes, NetBSD can run some Linux binaries.
-(Score:1)
+(Score:5, Informative)

 This renders your joke irrelevant, but NetBSD can run some Linux binaries.